 - Fair Credit Reporting Act (FCRA): This federal law imposes certain requirements on the use of background check information from consumer reporting agencies when making employment decisions.

 - Fair Labor Standards Act (FLSA): This federal law requires employers to pay employees a minimum wage and overtime rates.
 It also imposes other requirements, such as prohibiting sex discrimination in paying wages, establishing recordkeeping and child labor requirements, and requiring certain employers to provide reasonable unpaid lactation breaks for nursing mothers.
 Many employers run afoul of the FLSA when they misclassify employees as exempt, misclassify employees as independent contractors, or fail to comply with the rigorous requirements to avoid paying interns and students the minimum wage or overtime.
-In April of 2024, the U.S. Department of Labor issued a Final Rule increasing the minimum salary thresholds for employees who are exempt from the overtime requirements of the FLSA.
+In April of 2024, the U.S. Department of Labor (the “DOL”) issued a Final Rule increasing the minimum salary thresholds for employees who are exempt from the overtime requirements of the FLSA.
 On July 1, 2024 the minimum salary threshold for exempt employees went from $35,568 to $43,888.
 On Jan.
-1, 2025 the salary threshold will increase again to $58,656.
+1, 2025 the salary threshold was to increase again to $58,656.
 On July 1, 2024, the salary threshold for highly compensated workers went from $107,432 to $132,965.
 On Jan.
-1, 2025, the threshold will increase to $151,164.
-Starting on July 1, 2027, salary thresholds will be updated every three years.
-The Final Rule does not change any of the duties tests for the white-collar exemptions.
-The duties tests are as follows:
+1, 2025, the threshold was to increase to $151,164.
+Starting on July 1, 2027, salary thresholds were to be updated every three years.

 - Salary Level Test: The employee must earn a salary that meets or exceeds the threshold the employer has established.